timfayz/elementcss/docs/3_usage.md

 $polyfills: true;
 $tables: true;

-// Import the whole bunch of tag modules via file below which is simple shortcut importing all files
+// Import the whole bunch of tag modules via "_all.scss" file which is simple shortcut importing all files
 // within 'framework/initialize' folder:
 @import 'element/framework/initialize/_all.scss';
 // Hence, instead of the line above you can import modules separately: